-Board certified by the American Board of Plastic Surgery and the American Board of Surgery, Dr. Joshua Hyman is experienced in a variety of mastopexy “breast lift” techniques.
+Board certified by the American Board of Plastic Surgery and the American Board of Surgery, “breast lift”.
 Depending on your specific situation, he may recommend one of the following surgical approaches:

 - Donut lift| As the name may suggest, donut lifts, also called a periareola

 - Lollipop lift| The lollipop lift, or vertical lift, involves a circular incision around the areola and a vertical incision running from the areola to the breast crease (intramammary fold).

 - Anchor lift| Anchor lifts involve three incisions and are primarily used for patients with severe sagging issues.
 The first incision is made around the edge of the areola, the second is made vertically from the areola to the breast crease and the third is made along the intramammary fold.

 - Crescent lift| Crescent lifts involve a short incision made along the upper half of the areola.
 This technique is ideal for patients with only mild breast sagging.

 Because incision-free breast lifts don’t exist yet, we are unable to achieve scarfree procedures at this time.
 However, as the various lift descriptions illustrate, it is possible to minimize the appearance of scars until they are quite inconspicuous.
 As the site of incisions varies, the appearance of the breast lift may also differ slightly from case to case.